Managing Union Staff

 Procedures for handling union support staff concerns and grievances are covered in each collective bargaining agreements.
 Managers of union staff should be familiar with the content of the applicable union contracts.

-For additional information and guidance, please contact the Office of Labor & Employee Relations.
+For additional information and guidance, please contact the Office of Labor and Employee Relations.

 Discipline Procedure for Union Support Staff